CONSTITUTION OF FIELD HOCKEY BC

 10.3 The Signing Officers for the Society shall be the President, Vice President, the Director of Finance and the Executive Director, with any two of four signatures being required.

 Any matter or order or procedure respecting meetings of the Society for which express provision has not been made in the Bylaws, or for which only partial provision has been made, shall be determined, whenever possible, in accordance with the latest edition of Roberts Rules of Order.

 Part 12.
 THE CONSTITUTION AND BYLAWS

-12.2 The Constitution and Bylaws of the Society may be altered or added to by a Special Resolution at any General Meeting of the Society, with the support of seventy-five percent (75%) of the votes registered at the general meeting.
+12.2 The Constitution and Bylaws of the Society may be altered or added to by Special Resolution at any General Meeting of the Society, with the support of a 2/3rd registered vote at the general meeting.

 12.3 The purposes of the society shall be carried out without purpose of gain for its members and any profits or other accretions to the society shall be used for promoting its purposes.
 This provision was previously unalterable.